jruheni/jruheni/README.md

 ---

-## About Me
-- Background in IT support and infrastructure maintenance
-- Growing expertise in data analysis, visualization, and machine learning
-- Interested in leveraging data to improve decision-making and user experiences
-- Always eager to learn, collaborate, and take on new challenges

----

 ## What I’m Working On
 - Applying machine learning techniques to identify patterns in education data
 - Building data workflows and automating reporting processes